Hello Class!

 You should be using environments for any language, but especially for Python.

-the command to create a virtual environment is…
+For venv the command to create a virtual environment is…

 Luckily VS Code’s Python Extension makes handling these environments easy.